Gunship!

 Gunship! is a video game developed by the Hunt Valley studio at MicroProse and published by Hasbro Interactive for Windows in 2000.
 It's the third game in the Gunship series following Gunship (1986) and Gunship 2000 (1991).
 Hasbro announced in late 1999 that it would discontinue the development of military simulations.
 Gunship! was the last game in that genre from MicroProse.

 Gameplay

 Gunship! is a game in which the player can pilot three helicopters: Boeing AH-64 Apache (also the British variant AgustaWestland Apache), Eurocopter Tiger, and Mil Mi-28.
+There are two multiplayer options, head-to-head and cooperative.